Money Saving Tips and Tips for Frugal Living

 - If you have a magazine that you always read, opt for a subscription instead of buying it off a newsstand.

-- Websites like Hulu.com have plenty of free movies and shows that you can watch, including new episodes of popular basic cable shows.
+- You may save money by sticking to basic cable.
+Then, sign up for a web-streaming service such as Nexflix, which lets you watch unlimited movies and TV shows for a low monthly fee.
+Websites like Hulu.com have plenty of free movies and shows that you can watch, including new episodes of popular basic cable shows.

 - When eating out, skip dessert.